EdJoPaTo/grammy-inline-menu/README.md

 When you don't use a pagination, you might have noticed that not all of your choices are displayed.
 Per default only the first page is shown.
 You can select the amount of rows and columns via `maxRows` and `columns`.
-The pagination works similar to `menuTemplate.pagination` but you do not need to supply the amount of total pages as this is calculated from your choices.
+The pagination works similar to `menuTemplate.pagination`, but you do not need to supply the amount of total pages as this is calculated from your choices.

 ```ts
 menuTemplate.choose('eat', ['cheese', 'bread', 'salad', 'tree', …], {